 Find items that would normally be thrown away and create an all-new, super-useful invention from them!

-Students had until March 31, 2023 to submit their upcycled inventions via the form below.
+Students have until April 8th to submit their upcycled inventions via the form below.

 Finalists will be chosen by ecomaine’s Outreach & Recycling Committee based on the following criteria: